-Birdseye view shot he’s looking straight down from a height of no less than 100 to 200 feet.
+Birdseye view shots look straight down from a height of no less than 100 to 200 feet.
 It’s literally what a bird would see when flying over your location.

 All photographers know that the best time to take photos is sunrise or sunset these times are called the golden hour.
-Make sure that you get plenty of photos at sunset to capture the unique lighting.
+Make sure that you get plenty of photos during these times to capture the unique lighting.

 With cardinal shots, the drone is positioned approximately 50-ft to 135-ft above the ground, and images are obtained every 45° to provide a full 360° view of the property.

-The rocket shot starts directly above the vent looking straight down at a height of 30 to 60 feet then flies straight up to a maximum height to capture the widest field of view.
+The rocket shot starts with a bird’s eye view at a height of 30 to 60 feet then flies straight up to a maximum height to capture the widest field of view.
 This is what your view would look like from sitting on top of a rocket

 The circular shot focuses on one area as the drone flies a circular pattern around the event.
 This can be enhanced if the drone increases height while circling making a corkscrew pattern.